 Biomethane can also be used as a transport fuel, achieving significant environmental and cost savings in HGVs, buses and other vehicles, compared to diesel vehicles, while also playing an important role in improving poor air quality in our towns and cities.

 That same gas can be compressed at service stations to provide CNG to power heavy goods vehicles.
-The benefits of biogas here, is that his would rapidly provide for refueling to be made available.
-This can be done while the cost of very high efficiency batteries is reduced after the time when such batteries can actually hold the necessary charge without excessive weight, for HGV use.
+The benefit of biogas here is that it would rapidly provide for refuelling to be made available.
+This can be done while the cost of very high-efficiency batteries is reduced after the time when such batteries can actually hold the necessary charge without excessive weight, for HGV use.

 In addition, the biogas process (known as anaerobic digestion) produces a wonderful set of fertilizers.
 But, the output from a biogas plant can also go further than that and be called a soil improver.
 That's because the solid output includes soil improvement fibres, which can raise the fertility of vastly depleted soils.
 This is important because most chemically fertilized soils, badly need the carbon content to be raised within them.